Brand Name Zeldox Common Name ziprasidone

 Neuroleptic malignant syndrome (NMS): Ziprasidone, like other antipsychotic medications, can cause a potentially fatal syndrome known as neuroleptic malignant syndrome (NMS).
 If you notice the symptoms of NMS such as high fever, muscle stiffness, confusion or loss of consciousness, sweating, racing or irregular heartbeat, or fainting, get immediate medical attention.

 Seizures: Ziprasidone may increase the risk of seizures, especially in people who have had seizures in the past.
-People with seizure disorders or a history of seizures should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have a seizure disorders or a history of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Tardive dyskinesia (TD): Ziprasidone, like some other antipsychotic medications may cause tardive dyskinesia (TD) to develop.
 TD is a potentially irreversible syndrome of involuntary, repetitive movements of the face and tongue muscles.
 Although TD appears most commonly in seniors, especially women, it is impossible to predict who will develop TD.
 The risk of developing TD increases with higher doses and long-term treatment.
 If you experience muscle twitching or abnormal movements of the face or tongue, contact your doctor as soon as possible.

 White blood cells: As with other antipsychotics, ziprasidone can lower the number of infection-fighting white blood cells in your blood.
 This can increase your risk of infections.
 If you experience frequent colds or other infections, contact your doctor.
 Your doctor will monitor your white blood cell levels with blood tests during treatment with ziprasidone.